Explore Montgomery from This Hotel in Prattville

 - Montgomery Zoo (10 miles)

-Featuring over 700 animals of 150 different species, the Montgomery Zoo is home to all types of creatures, from wallabies and elephants to spider monkeys and jaguars.
-The zoo is also highly accredited with the exclusive Association of Zoos and Aquariums due to its unique, barrier-free habitats.
+With more than 700 animals representing 150 different species, the Montgomery Zoo is highly accredited with the exclusive Association of Zoos and Aquariums due to its unique, barrier-free habitats.

 Phone: +1 (334) 240-4900